vinijmoura/YoutubeWidget/README.md

 ## Tutorial

-The **VSTS Sprints Widgets** all videos of VSTS Sprints Channel within VSTS on your dashbaords.
+The **VSTS Sprints Widgets** shows all videos of VSTS Sprints Channel within VSTS on your dashbaords.

 ![sample](img/overview_sample.png)